Donate Now

 Regional Community Para Sport Pilots

 In 2022, PNZ mapped Para sport activities around the motu, revealing geographical gaps where Para sport participation opportunities could be improved.
-To this end, in 2023, PNZ worked with other organisations to stage three regional community Para sport pilot programmes.
+To this end, in 2023 and 2024, PNZ worked with other organisations to stage three regional community Para sport pilot programmes.
 The goal of these pilots is to increase the number of regular Para sport opportunities for disabled individuals in New Zealand and improve the involved organisations’ ability to offer inclusive and quality community Para sport experiences.

 Gotcha Boccia Pilot